AdobeDocs/commerce-operations.en/help/configuration/cli/run-support-utilities.md

 ## Create a database backup

-This command backs up the Magento database and compresses it in `tar.gz` format.
+This command backs up the Commerce database and compresses it in `tar.gz` format.

 {{tip-backup-command}}